foremanmining/foreman-guardrail/README.md

 - The facility would like to apply local constraints rather than relying fully on [Foreman dashboard permissions](https://foreman.mn/blog/managing-access-to-cryptocurrency-miners/) to guarantee that no other miners are reachable
+- A colocation/hosting facility would like to throttle Foreman-side remote miner commands to prevent power fluctuations that would typically result from a user performing a large-scale reboot, pool change, etc

 ## Requirements